ylrax/data_scrapping/README.md

 ```
 python comic_strip_grabber.py
 ```
-or give it the parameters on the call with format *'%Y/%m/%d'*:
+or give it parameters (start dates and end date) on the call with format *'%Y/%m/%d'*:
 ```
 python comic_strip_grabber.py "2017/01/01" "2017/01/02"
 ```